Business and World Relations

 Dual Credit: No

-This Humanities elective explores the choices individuals make and how those choices create history.
+Course description: This course explores the choices individuals make and how those choices create history.
 Using the Holocaust as the primary case study, students will consider the range of choices that led to the failure of democracy, the rise of fascism, and ultimately the targeting and murder of millions of people.
 Students will also explore the consequences of the Holocaust in the years after World War II and the legacy of this history in our world today.
 This course uses a variety of sources, including primary sources and testimonies, literature, informational texts, artwork, film, historical documents, current events, and students’ own experiences to investigate the complexities of human behavior, judgment, memory, and how individuals can make a difference in the world today.

 Additional Course Information: none